SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 _For a Node.js only SDK that can also access Admin APIs checkout [Commerce SDK](https://github.com/SalesforceCommerceCloud/commerce-sdk)._

+## Documentation

+An auto-generated [documentation site](https://salesforcecommercecloud.github.io/commerce-sdk-isomorphic/) provides comprehensive reference for all available endpoints and types across API classes.
+Following the v4.0.0 release, the underlying SDK file structure has been reorganized, introducing additional layers of imports/exports that may affect navigation.

+### Navigating the Documentation

+**For API Classes:**

+1. **Accessing API Classes:** Click on the API class name (e.g., `shopperProducts`) on the right hand side
+2. **Viewing Endpoints:** Scroll to the `Classes` section and click the corresponding API class link (e.g., `ShopperProducts`) to see available endpoints and their parameters
+3. **Type Definitions:** Scroll to the `Type aliases` section for available types

+**Utility Classes:** Utility classes and methods such as `clientConfig` and `helpers` maintain the same structure as previous versions.

 ## :warning: Planned API Changes :warning:

 ### Shopper Context